‘After listening, they did their job.’

 They did a lot – calling me, giving food vouchers, helping with travel.

 Alongside this, small practical help made a difference.
 ‘They did a lot,’ she says.
 ‘Calling me, giving food vouchers… helping with travel.’
-She pauses.
+She pauses and nods towards her adviser.
 ‘She did a lot to help me.’

-Today, Stella is working and studying.
+Today, Lena is working and studying.
 ‘I started working last August,’ she says.
 ‘Now I’ve started college as well.’

 Looking back, the change is clear.
 ‘Two years ago I was sitting here asking, “When am I going to get my status?”’ she says.
 ‘Now I’m sitting here… it’s a different story.’